Florence: Listen, Joan Gale’s body was swiped from the morgue! Have you ever heard of such a thing as a death mask?

 To give it a real edge, Warner had Doctor X filmed entirely in two-strip Technicolor.
 Following close on the heels of that shocking fright-fest, the studio tried to replicate the success with Mystery of the Wax Museum.
 With characteristic tracking shots and panache, Michael Curtiz helmed Doctor X and Wax Museum, which both also star Lionel Atwill and Fay Wray.

-Horror films of the 1930s spent an awful lot of time trying to cope with the disturbing power of images or with the idea of some process that preserves life while ironically destroying.
-I’m not one of those loonies who attest that every film is actually “about the cinema.”
-Still, I dare you to watch this film without pondering the parallel between Igor’s wax museum as a macabre attraction and Mystery of the Wax Museum as a macabre attraction!
+Horror films of the 1930s spent an awful lot of time trying to cope with the disturbing power of images and/or the idea of some process that preserves life while ironically destroying it.
+I’m not one to attest that every film is actually “about the cinema.”
+Still, I dare you to watch this film without pondering the parallel between Igor’s wax museum as a macabre attraction and Mystery of the Wax Museum itself as a macabre attraction.

-I hypothesize that the filmmakers working on nightmare pictures in the 1930s were some of the first people to grasp the inherently uncanny nature of film, how reproduces reality, how it can, in a way, resurrect dead things.
+It would make sense that the filmmakers working on nightmare pictures in the 1930s were some of the first people to grasp the inherently uncanny nature of film, how reproduces reality.
+How cinema can, in a way, resurrect dead things.
 Nevertheless, no matter how convincing or complete the likeness is, it’s never the original.
 Just as a lifelike wax figure cannot move and speak, a film painfully recalls to us the reality of the past without ever letting us live that reality or be with those people we see on the screen.

 In Mystery of the Wax Museum, Igor longs to duplicate human beings through what are essentially wax mummies.
 He doesn’t just want to make wax figures that resemble people—he needs those figures to be existentially bonded to the people they represent, molded around their bodies, like a death mask.
 And, to paraphrase the great French critic André Bazin, what is film if not another kind of embalmment?
 The cinema is 24 death masks per second.